Am I The Only Gay Man Alive Who’s Confused At The Hubbub Surrounding Barry Manilow’s Coming Out? [Opinion]

 Oh, wait a minute, you more than likely have heard the news by now — well before now, actually.

-In fact, you probably saw it first addressed two years ago, like I did, when several major publications, including the Daily Mail, the Daily Beast, and ironically, People, who exclusively assisted Manilow’s open confirmation of his homosexuality early Wednesday, even though they were among the first to also report on his same-sex marriage to Garry Keif, his longtime manager, following a not-so-secret 30-year long courtship, in 2015.
+In fact, you probably saw it first addressed, like I did, two years did, when several major publications, including the Daily Mail, the Daily Beast, and ironically, People, who exclusively assisted Manilow’s open confirmation of his homosexuality early Wednesday, even though they were among the first to also report on his same-sex marriage to Garry Keif, his longtime manager, following a not-so-secret 30-year long courtship, in 2015.

-But apparently, today was the first day that the “Mandy” and “Copacabana” crooner actually stepped forward to say those three tiny words that change just about everything in a celebrity’s, at least when it comes to gossip rags and the LGBTQ readers who love them, I suppose — and that’s coming with the fact that Manilow already managed to accomplish the same task by previously saying nothing at all about about his marriage to Keif, go figure.
+But apparently, today was the first day that the “Mandy” and “Copacabana” crooner had actually stepped forward to say those three tiny words that change just about everything in a celebrity’s life, at least when it comes to gossip rags and the LGBTQ readers who love them, I suppose — and that’s coming with the fact that Manilow already managed to accomplish the same task by previously saying nothing at all about about his marriage to Keif.
+Go figure.

 .@barrymanilow reveals why he didn’t come out as gay for decades https://t.co/NK0Pt1XYwm pic.twitter.com/p6gPuB0oTK